mpdairy/posh/README.md

 `'[_ :book/name]` watches for the change of any book names so it can re-sort the list.
 The problem with this is that it will match books that aren't even on its bookshelf.
-Thus, if we had a hundred bookshelves, changing the name of one book would cause them all the re-render--not good!
+If we had a hundred bookshelves, changing the name of one book would cause them all the re-render--not good!